Rangers F.C.: Politics

 Rangers have historically embodied a stark Protestant, Unionist and Monarchist identity, deeply intertwined with British Loyalism in Scotland and Northern Ireland.
 Academics argue that the club has long served as a symbolic expression of Britishness in Scotland, often associated with the political right and the Conservative Party.
 Until 1989, Rangers informally refused to sign Catholic players, reinforcing its image as a bastion of Protestant identity.
 Supporters frequently express their unionist and Orange affiliations through songs, emblems, and banners, with many fans attending sectarian Orange Order events and adopting symbols such as the Union Jack and slogans like "We are the people."
-In the 2000s, Ranger fanzines like Follow Follow openly promoted a loyalist and right-wing agenda.
+In the 2000s, Rangers fanzines like "Follow Follow" and "The Number One" openly promoted a loyalist and unionist agenda.
 Surveys from 1990 and 2001 showed Rangers fans to be the most likely in Scotland to support the Conservative Party, oppose a British withdrawal from Northern Ireland and oppose the Scottish National Party.
+Despite Rangers' supporters higher likelihood of Conservative identification compared to other clubs, Conservative Rangers supporters remained a minority, tallying 32% and "over 30%" in 1990 and 2001, respectively.

-In contrast to Glasgow Celtic supporters, who are known to support Palestinian nationalism and wave Palestinian flags at games, Glasgow Rangers supporters support Israel and wave Israeli flags.
+In response to the Green Brigade, a Celtic ultras group who support Palestinian nationalism and wave Palestinian flags at games, some Rangers supporters have signaled support for Israel and waved Israeli flags.

-Some Rangers fans have been accused of making Nazi salutes, most notably at a UEFA Cup game in Israel in 2007, although the gestures were later clarified as being "red hand salutes", identified with the loyalist movement.
-In 2013, a Rangers fan was banned from attending football games for two years after being found guilty of giving a Nazi salute at a youth cup final game.